henspace/text2lesson-docs/docs/formatting/add-images.md

   impairment, as this text may be spoken by screen readers.
 - The **url-of-the-image** is the url (web address) of the image.

-So here is the text that can be used to show the _Text2Lesson_ logo.
+So here is the text that can be used to show the _RapidQandA_ logo.

 ```
 ![Small logo showing T2L following by bulleted lines](https://henspace.github.io/text2lesson-docs/assets/images/logo/bordered_logo_128.png)